Eobard Thawne: Blackest Night

-In the 2009–2010 storyline "Blackest Night", the Pre-Crisis version of Thawne's broken-necked corpse is reanimated as a member of the Black Lantern Corps.
+In the 2009–2010 storyline "Blackest Night", the pre-Crisis version of Thawne is reanimated as a member of the Black Lantern Corps.
 The black power ring downloaded the corpse's memories, resulting in him not knowing of Barry's death and resurrection.
-Declaring himself the new "Black Flash", he hunts down and attacks Barry, who manages to elude him for the moment.
-When the Black Lantern Rogues attack Iron Heights, the living Thawne is encountered and the Black Lanterns' rings strangely malfunction, displaying a strange symbol.
-When Thawne's corpse approaches his living counterpart, he stops moving and is then frozen by Captain Cold's "cold grenade".
+Declaring himself the "Black Flash", he hunts down and attacks Barry who manages to elude him for the moment.
+When the Black Lantern Rogues attack Iron Heights, the living Thawne is encountered and the Black Lanterns' rings malfunction, displaying a strange symbol.
+When Thawne's corpse approaches his living counterpart, he stops moving and is frozen by Captain Cold's "cold grenade".
 Thawne's corpse is brought back to life by the white light of creation, and manages to escape.

 In the follow-up "Brightest Day" storyline, the present Professor Zoom is still imprisoned in Iron Heights.
-When Deadman activates the White Power Battery, the Entity speaks to the 12 heroes and villains resurrected at the climax of the "Blackest Night" and tells each of them of their mission that must be accomplished to restore 'life' to the universe and prevent the Blackest Night from ever reoccurring.
-Zoom becomes the first to inadvertently fulfill his mission, which occurred in the events of The Flash: Rebirth when he freed Allen from the Speed Force following the resurrection.
-The Entity proclaims Zoom has completed his task and his life is restored to him, later revealing that Zoom (having fulfilled his task) is now fully purged of all trace remnants of his Black Lantern ties – both present and future.
-Zoom is released from Iron Heights by Captain Boomerang, who had hoped to better understand his version of the Entity's message.
-Zoom does not answer him directly, giving a cryptic response and eventually escaping as Captain Boomerang is confronted by the rest of the Rogues.
+When Deadman activates the White Power Battery, the Life Entity speaks to the 12 heroes and villains resurrected at the climax of the "Blackest Night" and tells each of them of their mission that must be accomplished to restore 'life' to the universe and prevent the Blackest Night from ever reoccurring.
+Thawne becomes the first to inadvertently fulfill his mission, which occurred in the events of The Flash: Rebirth when he freed Allen from the Speed Force following the resurrection.
+The Entity proclaims Thawne has completed his task and his life is restored to him.
+Thawne is released from Iron Heights by Captain Boomerang who had hoped to better understand his version of the Entity's message.
+Thawne does not answer him directly, giving a cryptic response and eventually escaping as Captain Boomerang is confronted by the rest of the Rogues.

 Post-Infinite Crisis origin

 Thawne uses his powers to completely rewrite his own history; he erases his younger brother from existence and kills his parents when they try to interfere with his research.
-Thawne later falls in love with a reporter who had been hired to interview him, thus his future self wipes all of the reporter's romantic interests from existence.
+Thawne later falls in love with Rose, a reporter who had been hired to interview him, thus his future self wipes all of the reporter's romantic interests from existence.
 After finding out his would-be love interest did not return his affections, Thawne's future self traumatized the reporter as a child, causing the woman to be mute and institutionalized so that they never met each other.
-He later had his younger self find the time capsule containing Barry's costume to make himself the Flash of the 25th century.
+He later had his younger self find the time capsule containing his idol's costume to make himself the Flash of the 25th century.
 He sheds a tear as his altered past self runs past him while saying "It won't last long.
 You will never find love.
 You will never be the Flash.
 Barry Allen destroyed my future.
-It's time I destroyed his.".
+It's time I destroyed his".